 Selected By: Liberty Hardy (co-host of Book Riot‘s All the Books podcast)

-Sign up for any of the subscription plans below and you get to choose one of five books selected by Book of the Month Club’s panel of judges (including a surprise guest judge) for $9.99 per month.
+Sign up for any of the subscription plans below and you get to choose one of five books selected by Book of the Month Club’s panel of judges (including a surprise guest judge).
 Book of the Month Club will then mail your chosen book to your house with a cute note.
 You also have the option to purchase additional books for $9.99 each and to skip a month if you want.